HSBC planning to cut 10,000 more posts: Financial Times

-HSBC is planning to lay off up to 10,000 staff, a report said Monday, just weeks after its chief executive stepped down and announced the axing 4,000 posts citing a weak global outlook.
-The latest cuts mostly in high-paid roles are part of a fresh cost-cutting drive by new boss Noel Quinn as the banking titan struggles to adjust to falling interest rates, Brexit and the long-running trade war, the Financial Times reported.
+Hong Kong, Oct 7 (AFP) HSBC is planning to lay off up to 10,000 staff, a report said Monday, just weeks after announcing the resignation of its chief executive and the cutting of 4,000 posts citing a weak global outlook.
+The latest losses, mostly in high-paid roles, are part of a fresh cost-cutting drive by interim boss Noel Quinn as the banking titan struggles to adjust to falling interest rates, Brexit and the long-running trade war, the Financial Times reported.

 US banks including JPMorgan Chase and Wells Fargo have lowered their 2019 profit forecasts tied to interest rates as central banks around the world loosen monetary policy in response to a weakening global growth outlook.
 Lower interest rates mean less profit on loans made by the banks, especially if they have offered higher returns on deposits to attract customers.

-And last month Germany's second-largest lender Commerzbank said it plans to cut the equivalent of 4,300 full-time posts - a tenth of its workforce -- and shut 200 branches as it restructures.
+And last month, Germany's second-largest lender Commerzbank said it plans to cut the equivalent of 4,300 full-time posts -- a tenth of its workforce -- and shut 200 branches as it restructures.
 Deutsche Bank has announced 18,000 job cuts and France's Societe Generale 1,600.
+(AFP) MRJ

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)